How To Make A Small Grocery Budget Stretch

 Take Inventory of Your Pantry

-Taking inventory of your pantry gives you a better idea of what food you actually still have on hand.
+Taking inventory of your pantry gives you a better idea of what food you still have available.
 You might even be surprised by how many meals you can still scrape together.

-Doing so also helps you realize what you’re out of and what needs to be replenished.
+Doing so also helps you realize what you’re out of and what needs replenishment.
 It might even give you a good idea of simply grabbing one extra ingredient from the store to help make a complete meal.
 What you don’t want to do is get to the store and buy things on impulse.

-Be sure to make a list and stick to it, unless you’re reminded of an item or two that you’ve overlooked when putting your shopping list together.
+Please make a list and stick to it unless you’re reminded of an item or two you’ve overlooked when putting your shopping list together.

 Diligently Search the Ad Flyers